Moulikde/ML_TwitterSentimentAnalysis/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-It is a Academic group project with github.com/getlow012 who is a fellow data scientist with exceptional skill and talent.
+It is a Academic group project with [Eric Low](https://github.com/getlow012) who is a fellow data scientist with exceptional skill and talent.